 On This Day September 26

-1969 – The Beatles release their 13th and final album: “Abbey Road.”
-This work, featuring the iconic cover photo of the Fab Four marching single-file across a London crosswalk, contains such favorites as “Come Together,” “Here Comes The Sun,” “I Want You (She’s So Heavy)” and “Octopus’s Garden.”
+1969 – The Beatles release their final studio album, “Abbey Road,” in the U.K. This work, featuring the iconic cover photo of the Fab Four marching single-file across a London crosswalk, contains such favorites as “Come Together,” “Here Comes The Sun,” “I Want You (She’s So Heavy)” and “Octopus’s Garden.”

 1975 – “The Rocky Horror Picture Show” opens in movie theaters across the U.S. The cult classic musical features then-unknows Tim Curry, Susan Sarandon and Barry Bostwick and still draws crowds to midnight screenings.